 Many traditional organizations are now driving away both potential employees and new business by not putting their users (employees, customers, and partners) first.
 They’re caught in a web of outdated processes and old technologies.
 They favor the traditional way of working instead of following the lead of their customers.
 They just can’t keep up.

 The worst part?
 Most of them have no idea that their problem is in the user's experience.

 These huge, distributed businesses make up a large part of the economy worldwide, yet every person who touches any part of these orgs often face experiences that are tedious, complex, and impossible to use.
 Transforming these traditional, behemoth, monolithic organizations into easy, friendly, and fun to interact with companies (both as employees and as customers) is a monumental challenge.
 That’s where Enterprise User Experience (UX) comes in.
 According to Rosenfeld Media’s Enterprise UX Conference, Enterprise UX pushes companies to deliver useful, delightful, and humane experiences to people who work for, in, and with enterprises.

 “I believe the most successful organizations integrate User Experience within their overall business strategy rather than creating a separate UX strategy.”

 —Lou Rosenfeld in an interview with UXMatters

 As a leader, not putting effort into your user experience strategy can lead to inefficiencies, angry customers, and frustrated employees… which, over time, can translate to big losses.

 Together we are building a movement for Enterprise UX.
 With the help of passionate the leaders and attendees from the Enterprise UX Conference, we created a visual explanation that you can use to start conversations up, down, and across your organization, to help us all create the change we want to see in the world.

-Download our newest visual XPLANATiON to start having better conversations and recruit others to the movement.
+Download a visual XPLANATiON about Enterprise UX to start having better conversations in your organization and recruit others to the movement.